konffen/CSGO-autoexec/README.md

 Enter launch options at
 `Steam > Library > Counter-Strike: Global Offensive (right-click) > Properties > Set Launch Options...`

+FINALLY we can Alt+Tab fast!
+`– Added an optional -d3d9ex command line switch to reduce CPU memory use by about 40%.`

 ### Config Files